 Tiny Demons/Drawing Monsters

-Use a creative way to help people express/face their fears and see them differently.
+Use a creative way to help students express/face their fears and see them differently.

-Helping people through a stressful or anxiety-inducing experience that can benefit from naming, visualizing, and sharing.
+Helping students through a stressful or anxiety-inducing experience that can benefit from naming, visualising, and sharing.

 Minimal – the prompt people will use to draw their demons.